PSY-20062 - Cognitive & Behavioural Therapy Theory

 Students will use their CBT knowledge and understanding to review a presented case study of a client assessment, including a review of the measures used, based on empirical evidence around CBT, as well consideration of the appropriateness of the approach for the problem.
 Students will choose 1 case study from a range.
 Word count 1000

-2: Assignment weighted 50%
+2: Essay weighted 50%

 Report

-Students will write a 1000 word report comparing two mental health conditions that have been discussed as part of this module.
+Students will write a 1000 word essay comparing two mental health conditions that have been discussed as part of this module.
 Students will discuss and compare how CBT can be used for the different conditions, critiquing the effectiveness for each.
 Students will not be able to use the same material they used for Assessment 1.